neil-unomaha/CIF_CYBR_8950/README.md

 #### Deploy the solution

 Once the above tests provide assurance that our endpoint is both accessible and ingestible by Palo Alto, it is time to deploy.
 The customer will deploy a box with CIF4 running on it.
 He will setup the .yml configuration files which specify the university feeds.
 We will provide the customer our custom code and where it needs to go, along with documentation on how it works.

-#### Submit Merge Request
+#### Submit Pull Request

 We will fork the verbose-robot project, insert our code in a branch, and then do a pull request.